marcus-crane/october/docs/changelog/index.md

 # Changelog

+## v1.1.1

+This version adds a fallback for highlights that are missing the `DateCreated` field, which causes October to fail to continue processing.

+In the event that `DateCreated` is missing, October will use the `DateModified` field.
+If both are somehow missing, it'll do a further fallback and use the current date.

 ## v1.1.0

 This release brings quite a few changes although a lot of them are under the hood so you won't notice them but they'll make it easier to add new features to October going forward.